 Sabhanaz has also played an active role in Bangladesh’s startup ecosystem through organising the country’s first startup hackathon (Startup Weekend) and competitions.
 Following its success and surge of the startup industry, she co-founded InHouse, the country’s first co-working and collaboration space for small, mission-first businesses.
 She is a Social Entrepreneurship Fellow at INSEAD and TEDx speaker in Dhaka.

 Sabhanaz actively writes for national and international publications on technology and global development.
 She spent 14 years at The Daily Star as a reporter, then sub-editor and columnist.
 Her writings and interviews have been published in WIRED, Berkeley Public Policy Journal, The Huffington Post, Al Jazeera, Dhaka Tribune, The Daily Prothom Alo, The Daily Sun, The Daily Ittefaq and Youth Ki Awaaz.
 In 2010, she was awarded the Foundry Photojournalism Scholarship in Memory of Alexandra Boulat for her photojournalism.

-Sabhanaz completed her Bachelors in Film Studies and Economics from Independent University, Bangladesh, and her Masters in Public Policy (with an emphasis on computational social science) at at University of California at Berkeley.
+She has a Bachelors in Economics and Film Studies from Independent University, Bangladesh, and a Masters in Public Policy (focusing on data science and technology policy) from University of California, Berkeley.